101 ETF Lessons Every Financial Advisor Should Learn

 It wasn’t that long ago that the decision around establishing exposure to a particular asset class was binary; you either had it or you didn’t.
-The tremendous expansion in the ETF product lineup over the last several years has changed that dramatically; investors now often have the luxury of choice when considering a position.
+The tremendous expansion in the ETF product lineup between 2008 and 2012 has changed that dramatically; investors now often have the luxury of choice when considering a position.
 For just about every major asset class there are several ETFs from which to choose.
 Even for granular types of exposure, there are, in many cases, multiple ETFs available.
 A few examples: there are now four pharmaceutical ETFs, three nuclear energy ETFs, and even two automotive ETFs.

 Take advantage of the ability to choose from multiple products; increased competition among ETF issuers is great news for investors–if they’re able to take advantage.